is the first novel written by Eric Plume

 " [Izzy] grinned and nodded as she quoted me.
 "In full, on time, without complaint... pick any two." "

-- Never Mess with Granny: Mrs Kitsmiller has a revolver when Amber come to see her the first time, because the gopniki have been harassing her.
-Subverted — she not only don't know how to fire it, it's not loaded and she doesn't even know how to load it.
+- Never Mess with Granny: Mrs Kitsmiller greets Amber at the door with a revolver when Amber goes to her house the first time, because the gopniki have been harassing her.
+Subverted — It turns out she doesn't know how to use it, and on top of that it's not even loaded, and she doesn't know how to load it.

 - New Media Are Evil: Averted.
 The Internet, text messaging and high-tech communication in general are all tools the good guys make heavy use of.